 - introducing minimum standards for energy efficiency in private rented housing

 - consulting on proposals to support homeowners to improve the energy efficiency of their homes

-- delivering the Energy Efficient Scotland programme to improve energy efficiency across Scotland and support all buildings to achieve a good energy efficiency rating over the next 15 to 20 years
+- delivering the Heat in Buildings programme to improve energy efficiency across Scotland and support all buildings to achieve a good energy efficiency rating over the next 11 years

 It's important that the buildings we live in can be kept cool enough in summer and warm enough in winter.
 But many of the energy sources used to power Scotland's homes are a limited resource, and for lots of people, keeping their home warm enough costs more than they can afford.

-We believe that everyone should be able to afford to keep their home warm in winter, and have committed to working with homeowners, landlords and tenants to improve the energy efficiency of their properties.
+We believe that everyone should be able to live in a warm and affordable home, and have committed to working with homeowners, landlords and tenants to improve the energy efficiency of their properties.

 By using more efficient, low-carbon sources of heating and making sure that buildings are properly insulated, the energy used to heat or cool our homes stays inside.
 This means more comfortable homes and less energy wasted for everyone.
 We are particularly keen to make sure that people who need their heating most aren't worried about turning it on because they can't afford their bills.

-Scotland’s Sustainable Housing Strategy sets out our vision for warm, high quality, low-carbon homes and a route map for how we will achieve it.
+Scotland’s Heat in buildings strategy sets out our vision for warm, high quality, low-carbon homes and a route map for how we will achieve it.